-Beautiful craftsmanship, an undeniable charm, and a sense of freedom with a hint of nostalgia: the best oldschool cars have a ubiquitous magic that’s hard to put into words.
+Beautiful craftsmanship, an undeniable charm, and a sense of freedom with a hint of nostalgia: the best old-school cars have ubiquitous magic that’s hard to put into words.

-As any fan of vintage cars will tell you, there’s nothing quite like the purr of the engine or the smell of the leather when you’re lucky enough to get up close and personal with one of your favourite antique cars.
-And that feeling when you spot a perfectly restored, rarely seen model?
+As any fan of vintage cars will tell you, there’s nothing quite like the purr of the engine or the smell of the leather when you’re lucky enough to get up close and personal with one of your favorite antique cars.
+And that feeling when you spot a perfectly restored, rarely-seen model?
 Unbeatable.

-A history lesson in a vehicle, these cool vintage cars tell a story before you’ve even sat down on the faded leather or ran your finger approvingly across their pristine paintwork.
+A history lesson in a vehicle, these cool vintage cars tell a story before you’ve even sat down on the faded leather or run your finger approvingly across their pristine paintwork.

 The 21 best classic cars of all time

 - Ferrari 250 GTO 1962